 The growing availability of ebooks provides a wonderful opportunity for people with print impairment - whether blind or partially sighted, dyslexic, or without sufficient dexterity to handle printed materials - to become customers for mainstream published products.
 Until now, special versions such as large print or braille have been required, often at great cost and after considerable delay.
 There will soon be no good reason for people with print impairment to be excluded from the mainstream market.

-Books are becoming more accessible directly, particularly in trade publishing (RNIB research shows that in 2012 84% of the most popular 1,000 books in the UK were available in braille, audio and large print using accessible ebooks) - but in some areas responding to initial requests from or for print disabled people is as vital as ever.
-The Publishers Association is working on several initiatives to help publishers;respond to requests on behalf of people with reading impairments, particularly visually impaired people, in order to facilitate access to their material.
+Books and published resources are becoming more accessible directly.
+The Publishers Association is working on several initiatives and with several organisations to help publishers respond to requests on behalf of people with reading impairments, particularly visually impaired people, in order to facilitate access to their material.

 Accessibility Action Group